 Goal: Provide Housing Stability

-In the nine-county region, 360,000 people live in households paying 50 percent or more of their income for housing; this is considered "extremely cost burdened" and puts them at high risk of losing their housing.1
+In the nine-county region, 360,000 people live in households paying 50 percent or more of their income for housing; this puts them at high risk of losing their housing.1

 People living in poverty experience multiple challenges, and losing housing is a crucial obstacle to becoming self-sufficient.

 Rapid Re-housing is just one example of how United Way is addressing homelessness.
 The key is to move homeless families out of shelters quickly and into stable housing.
 A timely transition stabilizes a family in crisis, while short-term services strengthen their future financial position.

 For an average cost of $4,000, a family receives a stable, new beginning.

 2014 Goal: Provide shelter and/or housing services to 7,000 people who are homeless or at risk of homelessness.

 Result: Exceeded our goal and assisted 16,000 homeless or at risk people.

 Liz Kuoppala, executive director, Minnesota Coalition for the Homeless